 b) how you feel integrated into the class/ opportunities

 c) clearness of instructor's explanations

 e) the relevance/ interest in our discussions

 f) how much you enjoy being in this class

 Adapted from Donald M. Murray, Learning by Teaching

 Is it specific?
 Is it accurate?
 Is it honest?

 Is it used effectively to develop and document what the writer has to say?

-The Center for Teaching, Learning, and Research hosts discussions, round tables, and talks about teaching at Middlebury.
-We invite interested faculty to join in our discussions about teaching and to attend the events in our Pedagogy Series.
+The Center for Teaching, Learning, and Research hosts discussions, round tables, and talks about teaching at Middlebury and beyond.